 Asyncio: Choose early, choose wisely

-Tagged: python architecture programming
+Tagged: python architecture programming guide

 Over the past few months, I've had the pleasure to work on some cool asyncio-based code.
 I also had the pleasure to explore some interesting questions from the "how do I architect an asyncio-based application" domain, specifically "can I mix asyncio/non-asyncio code?"